-Naltrexone is a medication used in medication-assisted treatment.
+Naltrexone is a medication used in medication-assisted treatment for addiction.
 One of its significant advantages is it can be used to treat both opioid use disorder and alcohol use disorder.
 With the rise in prescription opioid abuse or addiction and the ever-present issue of alcoholism, a naltrexone treatment program offers individuals an exceptionally useful tool in recovering from addiction.
 Using naltrexone, individuals block the effects of opioids and alcohol, helping remove some of the physical urges to use.
-At Sunlight Medical Services, we recognize the importance of getting healthy and that’s why we offer Naltrexone Treatment to beat addiction.
+At Sunlight Medical Services, Glendale, AZ, we recognize the importance of getting healthy and that’s why we offer Naltrexone Treatment to beat addiction.

 The Benefits of a Naltrexone Treatment Program

-Medical professionals treat opioid and alcohol disorders with naltrexone.
+Medical professionals treat opioid addiction, opiate addiction, and alcohol use disorders with naltrexone medication.
 However, patients shouldn’t confuse it with naloxone: an overdose lifesaver, or Narcan, a medication used only for overdoses.
 Naltrexone is an opioid antagonist.
 Medications like this block the euphoric and sedative effects of opioids.
 While buprenorphine and methadone (two other frequently used medications) active the brain’s opioid receptors to suppress cravings, naltrexone binds and blocks these receptors.
 The effect also reduces opioid cravings.
 However, a major advantage of naltrexone is that patients cannot abuse the medication.

 There are several FDA approved Naltrexone products such as: